vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - If an eligible party has net relative returns less than or equal to `0` over the last `window_length` epochs, their returns volatility reward metric should be zero (<a name="0056-REWA-088" href="#0056-REWA-088">0056-REWA-088</a>).
 - If an eligible party has net relative returns strictly greater than `0` over the last `window_length` epochs, their returns volatility reward metric should equal the variance of their relative returns over the last `window_length` epochs (<a name="0056-REWA-089" href="#0056-REWA-089">0056-REWA-089</a>).
 - If an eligible party has net relative returns strictly greater than `0` over the last `window_length` epochs in multiple in-scope markets, their return volatility reward metric should be the variance of their relative returns in each market (<a name="0056-REWA-090" href="#0056-REWA-090">0056-REWA-090</a>).

+### Realised returns

+- If an eligible party has a non-profitable position which has not been closed, they will not have a realised returns score and should receive no rewards (<a name="0056-REWA-109" href="#0056-REWA-109">0056-REWA-109</a>).
+- If an eligible party has a non-profitable position which has been partly closed, they will have a negative realised returns score and should receive rewards (<a name="0056-REWA-110" href="#0056-REWA-110">0056-REWA-110</a>).
+- If an eligible party had a non-profitable position which was fully closed, they will have a negative realised returns score and should receive rewards (<a name="0056-REWA-111" href="#0056-REWA-111">0056-REWA-111</a>).
+- If a party open and closed a position such that there realised returns are `0`, the will have a realised returns score and should receive rewards (<a name="0056-REWA-112" href="#0056-REWA-112">0056-REWA-112</a>).
+- If an eligible party has a profitable position which has not been closed, they will not have a realised returns score and should receive no rewards (<a name="0056-REWA-113" href="#0056-REWA-113">0056-REWA-113</a>).
+- If an eligible party has a profitable position which has been partly closed, they will have a positive realised returns score and should receive rewards (<a name="0056-REWA-114" href="#0056-REWA-114">0056-REWA-114</a>).
+- If an eligible party had a profitable position which was fully closed, they will have a positive realised returns score and should receive rewards (<a name="0056-REWA-115" href="#0056-REWA-115">0056-REWA-115</a>).

 ### Validator ranking metric